lammps/lammps/doc/src/fitpod.rst

     f_{\rm c}(r_{ij},  r_{\rm in}, r_{\rm cut})  =  \exp \left(1 -\frac{1}{\sqrt{\left(1 - \frac{(r-r_{\rm in})^3}{(r_{\rm cut} - r_{\rm in})^3} \right)^2 + 10^{-6}}} \right)

-Based on the parametrized potential, we form a set of snapshots as follows.
+Based on the parameterized potential, we form a set of snapshots as follows.
 We assume that we are given :math:`N_{\rm s}` parameter tuples :math:`\boldsymbol \mu^{(2)}_\ell, 1 \le \ell \le N_{\rm s}`.
 We introduce the following set of  snapshots on :math:`(r_{\rm in}, r_{\rm cut})`: